serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort+read"></a>

 #### `serialPort.read([size])` ⇒ <code>string</code> &#124; <code>Buffer</code> &#124; <code>null</code>
 Request a number of bytes from the SerialPort.
 The `read()` method pulls some data out of the internal buffer and returns it.
 If no data's available to be read, null is returned.
-By default, the data will be returned as a `Buffer` object unless you have specified an encoding using the `.setEncoding()` method.
+By default, the data is returned as a `Buffer` object unless you have specified an encoding using the `.setEncoding()` method.

 **Kind**: instance method of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)
 **Returns**: <code>string</code> \| <code>Buffer</code> \| <code>null</code> - The data from internal buffers